atna (ATNA) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 atna Historical Price

-According to the latest data gathered on atna live price page, the current price of atna is 0.00017762USD.
-The circulating supply of atna(ATNA) is 999.96M ATNA , giving it a market capitalization of $177.57K.
+According to the latest data gathered on atna live price page, the current price of atna is 0.00014903USD.
+The circulating supply of atna(ATNA) is 999.96M ATNA , giving it a market capitalization of $149.02K.

 - 7 Days0.00%$ --$ 0.000637$ 0.000122